vadzimk/bas/dockerhub/README.md

 ## Usage
+Create these two files (postgres-init-db.sh _and_ docker-compose.yml) and run commands in bash:
 ```bash
 chmod +x postgres-init-db.sh
 docker-compose -f docker-compose.yml up
 ```
-Application will be available on `localhost:80` and results page on `localhost:80/results`
+Application will be available on `localhost:80`

 #### postgres-init-db.sh
 ```sh